 I’m not a beer reviewer.
-I’m not a foodie or a food critic.
+I’m not a foodie nor a food critic.
 I’m just a guy who’s scratching the surface in photography and enjoys sharing his favorite experiences with beer and food through the lens.
-While I post mostly the good experiences, occasionally I’ll share the really awful ones that are worth the read.

-I live in the barren wasteland of good beer and food that is the Capital Region in Upstate New York.
-There are bloggers in my area that are on a crusade to change the way things are here to better suit their liking.
-I’m not that patient.
-I spend my weekends and days off in my turbodiesel VW wagon with my completely understanding (mostly) girlfriend Elise and my 2 year old Shiba Inu, Kuma, looking for the best breweries, bars and restaurants traveling the Northeast has to offer.
-In an ideal world, someday we’ll have a trailer and travel the whole country doing the same.
+I live in the Capital Region of Upstate New York, where drink and food scene has gradually gotten better since I’ve started this blog and continues to improve.
+I spend my weekends and days off in my turbodiesel VW wagon with my Shiba Inu, Kuma, looking for the best breweries, bars and restaurants traveling the Northeast has to offer.
+In an ideal world, someday we’ll have a vintage trailer and travel the whole country doing the same.

-I absolutely love craft beer.
-And I’ve had about a 1000 unique brews since starting this blog back in January 2012.
-I’m not looking to try every single beer in the world, I’m just looking to try the best ones breweries have to offer, and I’ll drive a good 4-5 hours away for the right beer, too.
+I love craft beer, but I’m not looking to try every single beer in the world, nor do I buy into the detailed scored review of beer.
+Everyone’s palate is different and I don’t suspect you’ll have the same opinion, or taste the same things as I do in a beer.
+I’m looking to try the best ones breweries have to offer, and I’ll drive a good 4 hours for the right beer, too.

 I started my craft beer life with typical the Magic Hat and Long Trail mix packs, then moved on to swinging nuts from Ommegang and any other style of Belgian beer I could get my hands on.
 After that was stouts and porters, then barrel aged beers and next finding the biggest, palate-wrecking DIPAS available in the Northeast.
 Now I’m on a sour kick and who knows where I’ll go from here.

-I am not a homebrewer and I generally don’t have a taste for homebrew.
-I’m at the point with my palate where having drank so many outstanding $30+ bottles of beer, homebrew just tastes so obviously like homebrew it really detracts from the experience for me.
+I’m not a homebrewer and most homebrew has too many flaws for me.
 That said, I’m currently a Cicerone Certified Beer Server, am looking to mature my palate where I can become a BJCP judge and give homebrewers a fair shot.

 I promise to never use the word “imbibe” on this blog.

 I’m a carnivore at heart.
 I eat just about any kind of meat you throw on my plate (even the weird ones) and I absolutely love it.
-I despise vegans and vegetarians, and I do not support businesses that serve only vegan and vegetarian dishes.
+I don’t get vegans or vegetarianism, and I go out of my way to not support businesses that serve only vegan and vegetarian dishes.
 That may seem odd or rude to you, but I look at it this way: I wouldn’t go to a bar that only serves Bud and Coors, why would I go to a restaurant that only serves fake meat?
 No thanks.

 That said, on the extreme opposite side of things bacon does not belong on everything.
 There plenty of other great things you can do with pork belly and there are plenty of other cuts from the pig that are just as delicious.